Where do I submit my non-lucrative visa Spain application?

 What are your fees for helping us with our application?

 All our fees are clearly displayed on our Pricing page.
-Please be advised that we will only advise you to proceed with your visa application if we believe you fulfil all the stated requirements.
+Please be advised that we will only advise you to proceed with your visa application if we believe you fulfill all the stated requirements.
 For this reason, we require you to answer some questions, and then we arrange an Initial Consultation, at a cost of €50, which will be deducted from our application fees once we start your application.

 Once I have my NL visa, what do I do next?